karasungurhuseyinardil/New-Try/README.md

-This project is a web application for displaying weather information and obtaining detailed weather forecasts for user-specified locations.
+This project is a web application used to display detailed weather information for user-specified locations.

+The project incorporates navigation bar, 5-star rating system, dropdown menu, slider, favicon and API integration.